SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 ### Example: Prime numbers

-The next task we are going to solve requires to conduct a **prime number check**.
+The next problem we are going to solve requires to conduct a **prime number check**.
 Before proceeding with it, let’s remember what prime numbers are.

 **Definition**: an integer is **prime** when it is divisible without remainder only to itself and 1.
 By definition, prime numbers are positive and greater than 1.
 The smallest prime number is **2**.